La Más Draga: Solo Las Más

-La Más Draga: Solo Las Más is a Mexican reality competition spin off edition of the original La Más Draga, which is produced by La Gran Diabla Productions.
+La Más Draga: Solo Las Más (') is a Mexican reality competition spin off edition of the original La Más Draga, which is produced by La Gran Diabla Productions.
 The show premiered on March 19, 2024 on YouTube.

 The show documents past queens from the franchise returning to compete at the invitation of the production.
 As in the original series, the contestants compete by performing various challenges week after week to find La Más Draga of Mexico and Latin America, through different tests, whether it be singing, acting, comedy or dancing.

-C-Pher won the first season, with Georgiana, Madison Basrey and Sirena as runners-up, while Velvetine was named La Más Querida.

 Production

+Format

 The reality competition show is set as to have weekly challenges to eliminate the participants and thus find the best one.
-Each week the contestants face a series of challenges, guided and advised by La Más Draga season 3 winner Aviesc Who?.
+Each week the contestants face a series of challenges, guided and advised by a former La Más Draga winner.
 Each episode there is a mini-challenge and a runway walk according to a theme of Mexican culture where each participant demonstrates their versatility.

 Unlike the main series, however, the judges offer critiques without assigning scores or rankings to each contestant; instead, they simply announce the winner of the challenge and the runner-up, with each of them receiving a star and a prize.
 More than one contestant may be named runner-up of a challenge.

 Every episode, each contestant has the opportunity to accumulate stars and add them to their track record, which is physically represented by a board displayed in El Camerino NYX.
 There are three different types of stars (i.e. Gold, Pink, and Black), each obtained through distinct methods and with varying values.
 During the semifinals, the final score of each contestant is calculated, with the three or four highest scores advancing to the finale.